Children's groups

 Price: €6.50

-In the footsteps of Vauban
+In the Footsteps of Vauban

 "Vauban" shares his knowledge and passion for the history and architecture of the Citadel with your students.